EonCyber/boilerplate-py/README.md

 ## Node JS + Typescript

-At the momment in this first version we create a Node + Typescript Http Express Server ready to use.
+At the momment in this version we are able to create a Node + Typescript Http Express Server ready to use.

-But the code can be modified to use for any type of software project bootstrap.
+*But the code can be modified to use for any type of software project bootstrap later.*

 # Using it
 On your system you need to have: